SANS SEC540 Cloud Security Simulator Setup Guide (K01)

 AWS DevSecOps IAM User

-IAM user.
+To deploy the lab infrastructure to AWS, you need to create a new devsecops IAM user.
 The easiest to to set permissions is by attaching the AdministratorAccess policy.
 Our recommendation is to use a permission boundary on this IAM user to restrict access to the services not used in the AWS labs.
 Then, create a new pair of access keys for authenticating the DevOps server to your account.

 Requirements